uzicodes/my-Web-scrapper-n8n/README.md

 2. Add your configuration to `my Web-scrapper.json`.
 3. Run the scraper according to your setup.

-## Screenshot
-Below is a screenshot of the application in action:

 ## Contributing
 Feel free to fork the repo and submit pull requests for improvements or bug fixes.